 This is a big issue when working with newer applications.
 Some users aren’t up to speed on the latest trends and still make use of older Adobe products (which is fine, seriously).
 If you decide to jump to a new application you need to think ahead about deliverables.
 Some clients and companies expect PSDs from their designers which of course are native to Adobe’s platform.
 Does your application export to this file type?
 Likely not.

-Right now there is transitional period that’s happening where designers need to do double the work when readying designs for developers or clients.
+Right now there is a transitional period that's happening where designers need to do double the work when readying designs for developers or clients.
 Many newer programs offer a lot of output types when saving a file.
 Unfortunately, very few offer to save as Adobe specific file types.
-With this issue on the rise designers need to be able to export in one program and then do it again in Photoshop to hand off assets any party can later work with.
+With this issue on the rise, designers need to be able to export in one program and then do it again in Photoshop to hand off assets any party can later work with.
 What a drag!

 The good news is many deliverables are becoming more scalable.
 By this, I mean technologies such as SVGs and vector-based art.
-This means exporting to a more adaptable filetype (rather than PSD, PNG, JPG, GIF) is the reliable approach.
+This means exporting to a more adaptable filetype (rather than PSD, PNG, JPG, GIF) is a reliable approach.

 In web design, maintaining responsive assets these days is crucial for most modern websites and applications.
 Designers need to keep this in mind from the start or they could easily run into problems later.

-Fortunately some applications, including Adobe, are seeing this issue and improving upon it.
+Fortunately, some applications, including Adobe, are seeing this issue and improving upon it.

 Adobe packs a punch and has owned the creative digital industry for a long period of time.
 You can consider it a monopoly if you will.
-In time, the weaknesses of monopolies are addressed by other parties and in result new solutions are born.
+In time, the weaknesses of monopolies are addressed by other parties and as a result, new solutions are born.
 This is the case for many new contenders in the creative market offering applications that pick up where Adobe products fell short.
 Some applications are complete solutions to the same problems Adobe products try to solve while others hone in on a particular feature and maximize its potential.
 Below is a list of big contenders that fall under the two categories I just described.

 Affinity Photo and Designer and Publisher(coming soon)